-Doctorate in Business Adminstration option in Accounting
+Doctorate in Business Administration option in Accounting

+setting.
 Students are exposed to research and quantitative methods from economics, statistics, finance, management information systems and the

 behavioral sciences.
 The OSU program is small enough for doctoral students to work closely with faculty